 The strength of our whole A.A. service structure starts with the group and with the general service representative (G.S.R.) the group elects.
 I cannot emphasize too strongly the G.S.R.’s importance.

--Bill W. on General Service and the G.S.R.
+Bill W. on General Service and the GSR

 GSR Resources